chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/blazor/fundamentals/components/quickgrid-component/index.md

 - Displays a single value specified by the `Property` parameter
 - Sorts automatically via `Sortable="true"`
 - Uses the property's name as title if not otherwise set
+- Use the `Format` parameter and provide a format string to control how the value is displayed

 ```html
 @inject DataSource Data